Dennis-LZ/sp-dev-docs/docs/solution-guidance/modern-experience-customizations.md

 ## SharePoint "modern" experiences support for on-premises

-The SharePoint "modern" experiences are supported in SharPoint 2019 in on-premises.
+The SharePoint "modern" experiences are supported in SharePoint 2019 in on-premises.
 Also as part of the SharePoint 2016 Feature Pack, "modern" experiences will be introduced within the OneDrive for Business experience, and you can take advantage of the SharePoint Framework client-side web parts in the classic page experience.

 ## See also